strapdata/elassandra-operator/docs/source/advanced-services.rst

 .. jsonschema:: datacenter-spec.json#/properties/reaper

-The Elassandra operator deploys one Cassandra Reaper instance per datacenter (see `Operating Multiple DCs using Multiple Reaper http://cassandra-reaper.io/docs/usage/multi_dc_distributed/>`_), with datacenterAvailability=EACH, JMX connections to local nodes only.
+The Elassandra Operator deploys one Cassandra Reaper instance per datacenter (see `Operating Multiple DCs using Multiple Reaper <http://cassandra-reaper.io/docs/usage/multi_dc_distributed/>`_), with datacenterAvailability=EACH, JMX connections to local nodes only.

 You can enable/disable the Cassandra Reaper deployment by updating the Elassandra datacenter spec as show in